 - As another alternative, you can pull over, exit your vehicle and take cover in a low-lying ditch on the side of the road if a tornado forms nearby.
 Again, cover your head with your hands or a blanket.
 You should only consider exiting your vehicle if you can do so safely.

 When a tornado hits, refrain from taking cover under an overpass.
-Contrary to popular belief, overpasses don’t offer much protection from flying debris, which causes the most tornado-related injuries.
+Contrary to popular tornado myths, overpasses don’t offer much protection from flying debris, which causes the most tornado-related injuries.

 After the tornado passes, use extreme caution and avoid dangerous debris such as broken glass, nails and other sharp objects.
 Always stay away from downed power lines, because it can be impossible to tell whether they are live or not.
 Lastly, don’t enter buildings that have sustained heavy damage because they could collapse.